 3. Looping the Band Around Sharp Objects

 While convenient, looping a band around a pole or piece of heavy furniture creates more friction, causing the latex to wear away over time, Whitney says.
-And looping the band around an object with sharp or rough edges — the most dangerous thing you can do with a resistance band, Summers says — will only speed up the wear and tear, leading the band to snap apart when you least expect it.
+And looping the band around an object with sharp or rough edges — the most dangerous thing you can do with a resistance band, Summers says — will only speed up the wear and tear.
+If you're wondering, "Can resistance bands snap?" the answer is yes, and this can lead the band to do so when you least expect it.

 Invest in resistance band attachments for at-home and gym use.
 There are anchors you can attach to a wall, shut in a sturdy door or loop around an object.

-Simply secure the band to your anchor or loop attachment (like this one) of your choice to protect it from wear and tear before starting your workout.
-When used properly, attachments can help extend your band’s lifespan, Whitney says.
+Simply secure the band to your anchor or loop attachment (like this one, $9.99 from Black Mountain Products) of your choice to protect it from wear and tear before starting your workout.
+When used properly, door-mounted resistance bands or attachments can help extend your band’s lifespan, Whitney says.

 4. Not Fully Securing the Band

 One of the most common resistance band mistakes is also one of the most dangerous: Not securing the band or attachment to a strong, sturdy object.